CWRU-EECS301-Sum17/syllabus/Lectures/Lecture13/Slides/PITCHME.md

 * Computation pipelines do not have feedback loops
 * Each stage passes complete results to the next stage
 * Unused values are buffered to maintain pipeline timing
-* FPGA pipelines typically broken into single clock stages
+* FPGA pipeline stages typically complete in single clock cycle
 * Stage propagation delays determine max clock rate

+---

 ### Quartus Timing Constraints